-On June 5/6th, 2012, between 10.09 pm and 4.49 am UT a black spot will slowly cross the sun's disc.
-This transit will be observable from all places on the daylight side of the earth.
+On June 5/6th, 2012, between 10.09 pm and 4.49 am UT a black spot slowly crossed the sun's disc.
+This transit was observable from all places on the daylight side of the Earth.

 10.09pm UT 4.49m UT

-The above pictures show the countries from where the begin (left) and the end (right) can be observed, respectively.
+The above pictures show the countries from where the begin (left) and the end (right) could be observed, respectively.
 (For more information about the visibility click here.)

-This extremely rare phenomenon will be caused by Venus overtaking the Earth exactly between Sun and Earth.
-Therefore, it is called a transit of Venus .
+This extremely rare phenomenon was caused by Venus overtaking the Earth exactly between Sun and Earth.
+Therefore, it is called a transit of Venus.

 using only a pair of solar filters projecting the sun